Microcredentials in Neuroscience

 Concept

-Pursue neuroscience education and earn credentials through the Centre for Applied Neuroscience in a mentorship-based format with Professor Dr. Mandy Wintink, PhD.
+Pursue neuroscience post-graduate learning and earn microcredentials through the Centre for Applied Neuroscience in a mentorship-based format with Professor Dr. Mandy Wintink, PhD.

 Format